TheOfficialMr-LOL/Minesweeper-Game/README.md

-A fun minesweeper game that allows you to customize board size and mine count!
+A fun minesweeper game that allows you to customize board size and mine count

 Link to game
 https://minemania.azurewebsites.net/